iliapopov17/iliapopov17.github.io/_pages/about.md

 ### Working at Don State Technical University

 At Don State Technical University, I collaborated with Igor Popov’s group in Alexey Ermakov’s lab, applying my knowledge and skills to achieve top-tier results.
-The results of the work can be found in [publications](https://iliapopov17.github.io/publications/).
 Currently working on the study on the phylogenetics of orthohantaviruses isolated from biological samples of bats.<br>

 ### Hobbies

-I really enjoy reading books, travelling and also cycling!<br>
+I really enjoy reading books, travelling and cycling!<br>

 <details><summary>
 List of favourite books